-To understand whether these differences in the mass growth can be due to the impact of interactions, as well as to the presence of an AGN in tLRD, we compared the observed mass growth to that of hypothetical sources that evolved along the star-forming main sequence (MS).
-By comparing the fiducial MS galaxies with our observations, we can infer whether the growth observed in our three galaxies could be attributed to secular processes or if a contribution from other factors should be claimed.
-To calculate the histories of the reference MS galaxies, we took the starting $M_\star$ of our three objects at $t=500$~Myr as the seed mass.
-We then evolved them over time, using the parameters from the MS relation provided in \citet{Merida2025_ms} for $5<z\leq7$ galaxies.
+To understand whether these differences in the mass growth are due to interactions, as well as to the presence of an AGN in the tLRD, we compared the observed mass growth to that of hypothetical sources that evolved along the star-forming main sequence (MS).
+By comparing the fiducial MS galaxies with our observations, we can infer whether the growth observed in our three galaxies can be attributed to secular processes or if a contribution from other factors is required.
+To calculate the reference MS histories, we adopted the initial $M_\star$ of our three objects at $t=500$~Myr as the seed masses.
+We then evolved them over time, using the parameters of the MS relation from \citet{Merida2025_ms} for galaxies at $5<z\leq7$.

-The results of this comparison are as follows.
-The BBG mass assembly history is consistent with evolution along the MS, while tLRD's final mass is $\sim0.7$ dex higher than that expected for an MS galaxy. tLRD started deviating from the MS trend 100~Myr ago.
+The results of this comparison are summarized below.
+The BBG mass assembly history is consistent with the evolution along the MS, whereas the final mass of the tLRD is $\sim0.7$ dex higher than expected for an MS galaxy.
+The tLRD started deviating from the MS trend 100~Myr ago.
 The growth of SAT1 is more difficult to interpret.
-This was a very low-$M_\star$ source that could be in a latent or lulling phase 500~Myr ago (see \citealt{Looser2024}, \citealt{Mintz2025}).
-However, a potential latent state in SAT1 cannot be confirmed since MS studies at this $z$ are not complete down to these low $M_\star$, preventing us from modeling SAT1's reference MS galaxy with confidence.
+This galaxy was a very low-$M_\star$ source that may have been in a latent or lulling phase 500~Myr ago (see \citealt{Looser2024}, \citealt{Mintz2025}).
+However, a potential latent state in SAT1 cannot be confirmed because MS studies at this redshift are incomplete at such low $M_\star$, preventing us from modeling a reference MS galaxy for SAT1 with confidence.
 We note, however, that the final mass of SAT1 is roughly consistent with that of an MS galaxy, considering its $M_\star$ at $t = 500$~Myr.